lhassa8/LMCP/QUICKSTART.md

 **"Module not found" errors**
 - Activate your virtual environment in every new terminal
 - Check Python version: `python --version` (needs 3.9+)

+**Git installation issues**
+- Make sure Git is installed: `git --version`
+- Alternative: Download the repo as ZIP and use `pip install -e .`

 ### More Help
 - **Examples**: Check the `examples/` folder for more ideas